-The safety and security of our residents is a top priority, and we are proud to have a very active neighborhood block watch program and a private security patrol in place.
+The safety and security of our residents is a top priority, and we are proud to have a very active neighborhood block watch program in place.

 Block Watch